 Philadelphia-based The Jost Project is performing two concerts with music from their CD Can't Find My Way Home (Dot Time Records, based in New York and Europe).
-Tonight, January 24 at 9 pm they will be at Steel City Coffee House, 203 Bridge Street in Phoenixville with Phyllis Chapell opening for them at the Steel City concert at 8 pm.
+On Friday January 24 at 9 pm they will be at Steel City Coffee House, 203 Bridge Street in Phoenixville with Phyllis Chapell opening for them at the Steel City concert at 8 pm.
 On Friday, January 31 from 8 to 11:30 p.m. they will be at Chris' Jazz Café, 1421 Sansom Street in Philadelphia.

 Band members are internationally renowned vibraphonist Tony Miceli (South Phila.), vocalist/harmonicist Paul Jost (Vineland), acoustic bassist Kevin MacConnell (Spring City) with drummer Charlie Patierno (Phila.)

 Tickets to the Steel City concert are $14 in advance or $16 the day of the show, $21 for advanced tickets with reserved seating or $28 with dinner.
 Tickets can be purchased at http://bit.ly/19XGRoe.
 Tickets to the concert at Chris' Jazz Café cost $15 and can be purchased at www.chris-jazz-cafe.seatengine.com.